HGVSnomenclature/VarNomen/_bg-material/refseq.md

 {:#mtDNA}

-*	How should sequence variants in the mitochondrial DNA (mtDNA) be described ? (_M Paalman, Human Mutation_) :	The mtDNA genome is rather small and completely sequenced.
+*	How should sequence variants in the mitochondrial DNA (mtDNA) be described ? (_M Paalman, Human Mutation_) :	_**NOTE:**_ the recommendation to use m. for a mitochondrial reference sequences has been retracted, [use g. instead](#DNAg)
+	:	The mtDNA genome is rather small and completely sequenced.
 Variants in the mitochondrial DNA should therefore be described in relation to a the full mitochondrial DNA sequence, i.e. for human [the _Homo sapiens_ mitochondrion, complete genome (GenBank NC\_012920.1)](http://www.ncbi.nlm.nih.gov/nucleotide/NC_012920.1){:target="\_blank"}.
-Descriptions should be preceded by "m.", like m.8993T>C. The mtDNA encodes a range of different proteins.
+Since a mitochondrial reference sequence is a genomic reference sequence descriptions should be preceded by "g.", like g.8993T>C. The mtDNA encodes a range of different proteins.
 Changes at protein level should be described based on a protein reference sequence, e.g. YP\_003024031.1:p.Leu156Pro.
 	:	_**NOTE**_:	for issues related to mitochondrial DNA sequences [see MITOMAP](http://www.mitomap.org/){:target="\_blank"}.
-	*	NC\_012920.1:m.3243A>G describes variant 3243A>G based on the mitochondrial reference sequence NC\_012920.1
+	*	NC\_012920.1:g.3243A>G describes variant 3243A>G based on the mitochondrial reference sequence NC\_012920.1
-	*	NC\_012920.1:m.3243A>G (MT-TL1) describes variant 3243A>G in the MT-LT1 genes based on the mitochondrial reference sequence NC\_012920.1
+	*	NC\_012920.1:g.3243A>G (MT-TL1) describes variant 3243A>G in the MT-LT1 genes based on the mitochondrial reference sequence NC\_012920.1
 	*	NC\_012920.1(MT-TL1):n.14A>G describes variant 14A>G based on the annotated MT-TL1 non-coding DNA reference sequence of the MT-TL1 gene in NC\_012920.1

 *	For mitochondrial variants we use the format MT-ND1{NC\_012920.1}: m.[3460G>A], i.e. the gene in front of the reference sequence in curly brackets, a colon, an m and full stop and then the variant in square brackets, and a change in the protein as MT-ND1{YP\_003024026.1}: p.[(Ala52Thr)].
 To be clear, is it not longer required to report/state the gene in front of the reference sequence?
+	:	_**NOTE:**_ the recommendation to use m. for a mitochondrial reference sequences has been retracted, [use g. instead](#DNAg)
 	:	The format your give does not (nor did ever) follow HGVS recommendations.
-Correct HGVS formats are NC\_012920.1:m.3460G>A and YP\_003024026.1:p.(Ala52Thr).
-It is allowed, but not mandatory, to mention the gene affected (e.g. NC\_012920.1(MT-ND1):m.3460G>A).
+Correct HGVS formats are NC\_012920.1:g.3460G>A and YP\_003024026.1:p.(Ala52Thr).
+It is allowed, but not mandatory, to mention the gene affected (e.g. NC\_012920.1(MT-ND1):g.3460G>A).
 Since there are several different proteins annotated on the mtDNA reference sequence, a protein variant based on the mtDNA sequence can only be described when the gene affected is given; NC\_012920.1(MT-ND1):p.(Ala52Thr).

 *	How should variants be described in genes that produce only RNA (so no protein), e.g. ncRNA, miRNA, and others?
 	:	To describe variants in genes that produce an RNA molecule but no protein a genomic reference sequence can be used ("**g.**" description).
 When a non-coding DNA reference sequence is available, e.g. a LRG (NR\_002196.1 for the H19 transcript) or a RefSeq transcript (NR\_000020.1 for the small nucleolar RNA, C/D box 33 (SNORD33) gene), variants can be described using the prefix "**n.**" see [_Community Consultation SVD-WG002_](/bg-material/community/SVD-WG002) and [_Nucleotide numbering_](/bg-material/numbering)).

 *	We are preparing an annotated set of Hox genes from the zebrafish for publication.
 If the coding DNA sequence is not completely known, but only an EST lacking 5' sequence and a genomic sequence covering the EST, how do you describe variants?
 Do I number it in relation to the EST or the genomic sequence?
 Furthermore, if there is a mismatch between the genomic and the EST sequence, and you don't know which one is correct, how do you define e.g. whether the genomic sequence has an insertion or the EST has a deletion?
 	:	Variants are described **compared to a reference sequence**.
 This implies the reference sequence is considered to be the "correct sequence.
 When a genomic sequence covering this EST is available the recommendation is to use this as the reference to describe variants.
 When the EST sequence is incomplete you want to describe changes in relation to this sequence use AA010203.2:54\_55insG, i.e. do not use a "g." or "c." prefix since neither a coding DNA nor a genomic reference sequence is used.